abdulbaqui/SalesPurchase/README.md

 then follow the instructions below.

 Building a virtual environment:
-Creating virtual envirnment is necessary to avoid any unwanted issue that arise.
-More than that to avoid poluting local Python envirnment.
+Creating virtual enviornment is necessary to avoid any unwanted issue that arise.
+More than that to avoid poluting local Python environment.

 ```bash
   Python -m venv venv
 ```
 Here second venv is directory name where your environment would be created.
 You can name is what ever you want.
-Now you need to activate the virtual envirnment.
-Activating virtual envirnemnet varies the type of operating system  you are using.
+Now you need to activate the virtual environment.
+Activating virtual environmnet varies the type of operating system  you are using.

 Windows